Tips and tricks for formatting in reports

 There are certain circumstances where Power BI will change the legend (and data) colors.
 One example is when your visual is created using streaming data, a new month begins, and a new category is introduced into your visual.
 Let's say that you've set the data colors for all five categories in the line chart.
 And now it's Jan-13 and another manufacturer has entered the market.
 Because you did not set a data color for that new manufacturer, you may find that Power BI has changed the data colors for the original five manufacturers.
 When a new category is introduced, you may have to reassign data colors to the new and existing categories using the Formatting > Data colors pane.

 There are all sorts of things you can do with colors.
 In the next section, we take a look at conditional formatting.

 Visualizations often benefit from dynamically setting color based on the numeric value of a field.
-You could show a different value than what’s used for the size of a bar, and show two values on a single graph.
+You can show a different value for the size of a bar, and show two values on a single graph.
 Or you can highlight data points over (or under) a certain value—perhaps highlighting areas of low profitability.

 The following sections demonstrate different ways to base color on a numeric value.

 Base the color of data points on a value

 To change color based on a value, select a visualization to make it active.
 Open the Format pane by selecting the paint brush icon and then search for the Colors card.
 Since our example uses a column chart, scroll down to Columns.
 Next to Default, select the fx icon.